KavehRS/website/index.md

 ---

 #### ABOUT
->> I’m a fan of technology, OpenSource Software and education.
+>> I’m a fan of technology, OpenSource Software.
 I’m also interested in hiking and reading.
  ‌

 >  <br>